-You need to be prepared for every possible scenario—from buyers who make petty cosmetic repair demands to the shock of seeing “foundation cracks” on the inspection report.
+As a home seller, you need to be prepared for every possible scenario — from buyers who make petty cosmetic repair demands to the shock of seeing “foundation cracks” on the inspection report.

 So what does a home inspection cost you when you’re selling your home?
-Here we’ll break it all down with the expertise of real estate agents who shrewdly navigate dicey home inspection negotiations and the advice of veteran home inspectors themselves.
+We’ll break it all down with the help of veteran home inspectors and real estate agents experienced in navigating home inspection negotiations.

-The cost of a home inspection depends on your local real estate market, your home’s size, and the home inspector’s experience.
-There isn’t a set, standard price for a home inspection, but the national average cost of a home inspection is $315, according to HomeAdvisor.
+The national average cost of a home inspection is $281-$402, depending on your local real estate market, your home’s size, and the home inspector’s experience.

-The price of a home inspection is also relative to the home demand in that area.
+The price of a home inspection is also relative to the demand in that area.
 If more people are buying homes, there’s a greater need for home inspections, which gives local home inspectors the leverage to charge more.
-So, the current real estate market in your neck of the woods could push the cost of a home inspection up or down.

 Once the buyer receives the home inspection report, they have the option to go back to the seller and renegotiate their offer, request repairs, or walk away from the sale completely.